amgarton47/CS62data-structures/HexAPawn_Assignment/project/README.md

 ## Objectives

 For this assignment, you will:
-* Gain experience working with tree data structures
+* Gain experience working with tree data structures of higher than 2 arity
 * Gain more experience with recursive algorithms
 * Implement a basic artificial intelligence algorithm for a two-player zero-sum game

 ## Description

-This week's assignment uses trees to play a small chess-like game.
+This week's assignment uses trees to play a small chess-like game called Hex-a-Pawn.
 You will build a tree representing all possible states that the game board can be in.
 You will then implement several different players that consult this tree to make moves as they play Hex-a-Pawn.
-The players include: a human player that asks the user for moves to make; a random player that picks possible moves at random; and a computer player that improves its strategy by learning from past mistakes.
+The players include: a human player that asks the user for moves to make; a random player that picks possible moves at random; and a computer player that improves its strategy by learning from past mistakes (but not from past victories).
 In the end, you will be able to run the different players against each other.

-This assignment has been found in the Java Structures textbook by Bailey.
-You can find more information at the Appendix A. which describes the Hex-a-Pawn game as well as listing some steps to help you get started.
+This assignment can been found in the [12.11 Laboratory of the Java Structures textbook by Bailey](http://www.cs.williams.edu/~bailey/JavaStructures/Book_files/JavaStructures.pdf).
+You can find more information at Appendix A which describes the Hex-a-Pawn game as well as listing some steps to help you get started.
 It also tells you that a complete game tree for 3x3 boards has 252 nodes.
 You will find some helpful debugging